 1. Create a Realistic Revision Schedule

-Start by setting up a structured revision timetable that breaks your study sessions into manageable chunks.
+Think of your revision timetable as your battle plan for exam success.
+Start by setting up a structured schedule that breaks your study sessions into manageable chunks.
 Allocate specific times for each subject and include short breaks to prevent burnout.
-This approach helps to cover all topics systematically and reduces the feeling of being overwhelmed.
+This method ensures you cover all topics systematically and reduces the feeling of being overwhelmed.

 2. Practice with Past Papers

 One of the most effective revision techniques for GCSEs is to practice with past exam papers.
-This helps familiarise you with the exam format, question styles, and time management.
-It also boosts confidence as you become more adept at handling potential questions.
+This helps you familiarise yourself with the exam format, question styles, and time management.
+It also boosts your confidence as you become more adept at handling potential questions.

 3. Stay Physically Active